 The impulsive demagogues: Duterte and Boris Johnson

 In 2007, Boris Johnson called Hillary Clinton a “sadistic nurse”.
 Like Duterte, Johnson was speaking impulsively rather than strategically.
-Like Duterte, Johnson lived in a US ally.
+Like Duterte, Johnson lived in a American ally.
 Like Duterte, Johnson was forced to backtrack his comments.

 This reveals a different angle of geopolitics: just because you feel like saying something doesn’t mean you can get away with it scot-free.
 Both Britain and the Philippines are reliable American allies with strong, shared geopolitical interests.
-Neither wants to see the US withdraw from the region.
+Neither wants to see the United States withdraw from the region.
 Both need American military power to gain security.
 Neither have military forces able to stand up to the regional boogeyman: Russia for the British, China for the Filipinos.

 While Johnson did not have the standing of Duterte, it would nevertheless have been damaging to his career to be labeled as the anti-American candidate in any election.
 Anti-EU the British have proven to be, they are aware they’re not ready to break ties with Washington.

 This is no different with the Philippines.
-Duterte’s rapid backtrack is proof that he came under intense pressure from within the state to make sure the alliance with the US was not at risk.
+Duterte’s rapid backtrack is proof that he came under intense pressure from within the state to make sure the alliance with the United States was not at risk.
 He could have resisted, even doubled down.
 Had he done so, however, most of his agenda would have slowed, even stopped, as fellow elites, fearing for their security, turned on him.

 At the end of the day, his comments were impulse, not a strategic shift.
 Nor would he be capable of even changing sides even if he wanted to.
 Only with careful cultivating of Beijing might he accomplish that, but it’s unlikely in the extreme that Filipinos, both elites and citizens, prefer Beijing’s influence to Washington’s.
-After all, 92 percent of Filipinos view the US favorably while only 38 percent hold the same view of China.
+After all, 92 percent of Filipinos view the United States favorably while only 38 percent hold the same view of China.